aye-ron98/UserGuide/docs/index.md

 ## Intended Users

-This documentation guide is intended for beginner developers who are intending to set up their first project.
+This documentation guide is intended for beginner developers who are intending to set up their first project and publish it to GitHub.

 ## Prerequisite Knowledge